Children’s Book Writing & Illustrating M.F.A.

 Summer 2023: June 19 – July 28

 Over the course of four to five summers complete your Children’s Book Writing and Illustration M.F.A., the first of its kind in the country.
-Students desiring a terminal degree, and who want to both write and illustrate can immerse themselves in a concentrated creative environment, supported by a foundation of critical study in the appropriate genres and in the history of children’s book illustration.
+Students desiring a terminal degree, and who want to both write and illustrate, can immerse themselves in a concentrated creative environment, supported by a foundation of critical study in the appropriate genres and in the history of children’s literature.

 Course work covers books for children and teens, including picture books, chapter books, illustrated novels, and graphic novels.
 Sixty credits are required for the degree, including five illustration courses, three courses in critical study of illustration and text, and three writing courses, including an Advanced Writing Tutorial, limited to no more than six students, in which you will begin work on your thesis project, and an illustrated thesis.

 Children's Book Writing and Illustrating (M.F.A.)

 Students who want to obtain the Children’s Book Writing & Illustration M.F.A. receive training in both writing and illustrating.
 The degree requires 60 credits.
 Graduate students complete the degree requirements over a period of four to five summers.
 Final-semester students get a portfolio review and feedback from a major publishing house.

 There is also a Certificate in Children’s Book Illustration at the graduate level.